kaidez/kaidez.github.io/_posts/2018-10-31-rejecting-javascript-frameworks.md

 If you're used to changing your UI with DOM manipulation, React <em>might</em> have a bit of learning curve.
 React makes you change UI by updating a state object instead of using something like <code>document.querySelector</code>.

-But regardless of learn curves, libraries and frameworks solve someone's problem somewhere in the world.
+But regardless of learning curves, libraries and frameworks solve someone's problem somewhere in the world.
 So a developer that's familiar with, at least the popular ones, is a valuable asset.

 Developers like this have "problem solving-power": the ability to look at a problem and say "this framework is our solution."
 Day job bosses and freelance clients love this.